nirvicregmi/nirvicregmi/README.md

 ### 🚀 About Me
 - 🌏 From: Nepal
 - 💻 Currently working on: Full-stack projects using the MERN stack
-- 📚 Learning: AI & Machine Learning to integrate with real-world applications
+- 💡 Interested in solving complex problems with scalable and innovative solutions
-- ⚡ Fun fact: I enjoy hiking in the mountains and exploring nature!
+- 🌐 I believe technology can create meaningful impact in every corner of the world.

 ---